Example of a dam in the St. Paul District.

 Status

-Risk assessments were conducted at Baldhill Dam in 2013 and at Homme Dam in 2015.
-Work is ongoing to optimize water control manuals.
-A contract to make concrete repairs, seal seepage in the gated spillway monoliths, and perform other miscellaneous repairs at Baldhill Dam is pending.
-Other budget needs include gate replacement at the Homme intake structure.
+Periodic Assessments were conducted at Baldhill Dam in 2013 and at Homme Dam in 2015, and the second Periodic Assessment at Homme Dam was conducted in August 2025.
+A contract to repair concrete, seal seepage in the gated spillway monoliths, and perform other miscellaneous repairs at Baldhill Dam is pending due to insufficient funds to award a contract.
+Additional funding has been requested.
+Other budget needs include gate replacement at the Homme Dam intake structure and the replacement of the gantry crane at Baldhill Dam.

 Dams in St. Paul District Portfolio